openingscience/book/_posts/2013-08-02-open_science_one_term_five_schools_of_thought.md

 Harnad & Brody (2004)            *Comparing the Impact of Open Access (OA) vs. Non-OA Articles in the Same Journals*        Open access can increase the number of citations and helps skirting the high access tolls of journals.

-                                                                                                                            ''“Access is not a sufficient condition for citation, but it is a necessary one.
-OA dramatically increases the number of potential users of any given article by adding those users who would otherwise have been unable to access it because their institution could not afford the access-tolls of the journal in which it appeared; therefore, it stands to reason that OA can only increase both usage and impact.” ''
+                                                                                                                            *“Access is not a sufficient condition for citation, but it is a necessary one.
+OA dramatically increases the number of potential users of any given article by adding those users who would otherwise have been unable to access it because their institution could not afford the access-tolls of the journal in which it appeared; therefore, it stands to reason that OA can only increase both usage and impact."*

 Harnad et al. (2004)             *The Access/Impact Problem*                                                                Only 5% of journals are gold, but over 90% are already green (i.e., they have given their authors the green light to self-archive); yet only about 10-20% of articles have been self-archived.